 All the other Lavender festival details…

 … on the Ranzan Lavender Festival event page (updated annually).
-However, for 2020 the festival has been cancelled due to the Coronavirus outbreak.
+However, the 2021 event has been cancelled and the fields are off limits.

 Visiting Ranzan : Attractions nearby